- Get help

 - It is better to make gradual changes to adopt existing resources and tools to new ways of working.

 Some attacks will attempt to encrypt or delete your data, then request a ransom to return it.
-If you have a safe backup of your data you will be less vulnerable to this kind of attack, or to another problem making your devices unusable.
+If you have a safe backup of your data you will be less vulnerable to this kind of attack.

 - Do not download production data to workstations.

-- If you are using devices managed by IT staff, please check with them to ensure that your data is being backed up safely.
+- If you are using devices managed by IT Services, please check with them to ensure that your data is being backed up safely.

 - Many non-SFU storage services (e.g. Dropbox, Google Drive, Microsoft OneDrive, Apple iCloud, etc.) may not be compliant with privacy laws.